COURSE CODE: CHC30121 | CRICOS COURSE CODE: 107246M

 • have completed Year 11 or its equivalent with suitable English language skills.

 • International Students are also required to have an English ability at the IELTS 5.5 or equivalent.

 • A working with children check is required for work placement and for gaining employment

 Working with Children Check

-- Playgroup planning and supervising – For 2 hours per week, children from 0-5 years old come to Times Academy for a playgroup registered with Play Groups NSW.
-It is a time to have practical hands-on teaching and care experiences for our trainees under supervision.
+Playgroup planning and practical experience – For 2 hours per week, families with children 0-5 years come to Times Academy for a facilitated playgroup.
+It is a time for students to have practical hands-on teaching and care experiences under the supervision of their trainer.
 This engages students in practical learning and assessment in a controlled environment.

-This qualification is made up of eighteen(fifteen core and three elective units) units of competency are stand alone; however, some units have been sequenced in line with industry consultation and clustered together with units containing similar skills and knowledge.
+This qualification is made up of 17 (15 core and 2 elective units) units of competency.
+Some units are stand alone; however, some units have been sequenced in line with industry consultation and clustered together with units containing similar skills and knowledge.

 CHCPRT001 Identify and respond to children and young people at risk